 Finding that balance may be challenging, but a dietitian can help determine nutrition needs suitable for personal goals and needs.

-Embrace your new journey and thoroughly enjoy it.
+All-in-all, embrace your new journey and thoroughly enjoy it.
 Because without enjoyment towards the exercise of choice, crossing the finish line is harder (maybe even doubtful) to occur!